yeehaa123/elab/CHAT/lab.md

 reverses top-down R&D-processes in favour of bottom-up innovation, performed by users and grounded in society instead of in research laboratories.
-This practice is to lead to unexpected insights into user ideas and practices (Almirall, 2008: 43 Almirall, E. (2008).
-Living Labs and Open Innovation: Roles and Applicability.
-The Electronic Journal for Virtual Organizations and Networks, 10 (August), 21–46). and lead to the development of more successful ICTs.
+This practice is to lead to unexpected insights into user ideas and practices and lead to the development of more successful ICTs.
 To gain unexpected insights, methodologies focus on the inclusion of real (end) users in daily life contexts.
 The Living Lab thus also comprises a setting; a setting that affords “experimentation environments in which technology is given